raspibolt/raspibolt/bonus/lightning/balance-of-satoshis.md

 ## Check NodeJS

 * NojeJS v12.0 or above should have been installed for the BTC RPC Explorer.
-We can check our version of NodeJS with user 'admin':
+We can check our version of NodeJS with user "admin":

   ```sh
   $ node -v